 Let’s talk a bit about your training: when did you start shooting?

 There weren’t smartphones on digital cameras when I was younger.
 I remember a grandmother’s birthday when I was eight; my uncle had a fantastic reflex, the Nikon FM.
-He tried to explain to me how it worked and I took a group portrait.
+He tried to explain to me how it worked, and I took a group portrait.
 That was my first photograph.

-It was pleasant many years later to study photography with that analogue camera and discover in a closet millions of forgotten negatives and slides that my uncle had taken around Europe.
+It was pleasant many years later to study photography with the same analogue camera and discover in a closet millions of forgotten negatives and slides that my uncle had taken around Europe.
 I watched them all, one by one, and there I fell in love with what would be my profession.

 When did you decide to become a professional?
 And how has this choice matured?